christopher-francisco/vizion/README.md

-# Provisioner
+# Vizion

-Provisioner will provision (🔥👌😂💯) a MacOS machine from scratch.
+Vizion will provizion (🔥👌😂💯) a MacOS machine from scratch.
 This setup is what I like to call the holy trinity, since it includes:
  - [Oh My Zsh](https://ohmyz.sh/)
  - [Vim](https://www.vim.org/)
  - [Tmux](https://github.com/tmux/tmux)